 The Corporation may adjust the amounts recognized for a business combination during a measurement period after the acquisition date.
 Any such adjustments are based on the Corporation obtaining additional information that existed at the acquisition date regarding the assets acquired or the liabilities assumed.
 Measurement-period adjustments are generally recorded as increases or decreases to the goodwill recognized in the transaction.
 These adjustments are applied retroactively to the date of acquisition and reported retrospectively.
 Further, they could have a material impact on the Corporation's financial position and results of operations.
-The measurement period ends once the Corporation has obtained all necessary information that existed as of the acquisition date, but does not extend beyond one year from the date of acquisition.
+The measurement period ends once the Corporation has obtained all necessary information that existed as of the acquisition.
 Any adjustments to assets acquired or liabilities assumed beyond the measurement period are recorded through earnings.